DmitryFillo/nginx-proxy-pitfalls/README.rst

 * Use variables with proxy_pass, e.g. ``proxy_pass https://$endpoint/;``, where ``$endpoint`` can be manually setted or from location regexp.
 * Make sure that your endpoint isn't used in the another locations, because it will break resolving.
 Move it to the ``upstream`` or use variables for that location to make resolving work as expected.
-* `You can have both resolve and non-resolve locations for one domain <https://github.com/DmitryFillo/nginx-proxy-pitfalls#you-can-have-both-resolve-and-non-resolve-locations>`_.
+* `You can have both resolve and non-resolve locations for same domain <https://github.com/DmitryFillo/nginx-proxy-pitfalls#you-can-have-both-resolve-and-non-resolve-locations>`_.

 But I recommend to read all article, because it's interesting.